Employee happiness survey: Check the pulse of your workforce

 Measuring employee happiness helps companies understand how their workers feel about their jobs and the workplace.
 This is important for improving satisfaction and making the company a better place to work.

-7. Employee Net Promoter Score (eNPS): eNPS measures how likely would employees recommend their workplace to others, offering a simple way to assess overall employee loyalty and happiness on a scale of 0-10.
+- Employee Net Promoter Score (eNPS): eNPS measures how likely employees would recommend their workplace to others, offering a simple way to assess overall employee loyalty and happiness on a scale of 0-10.

 With HeartCount, you can effortlessly gauge your team’s pulse through automatic weekly or biweekly surveys that take just a few seconds to complete.
 This tool helps HR managers stay connected with the team and address issues promptly.